 Learn more about variable or fixed-rate mortgage loans from First Exchange Bank!

-Are you looking for a friendly and experienced mortgage lender in North Central West Virginia?
+Sill trying to decide whether a variable for fixed rate mortgage is right for you Our friendly and experienced mortgage lenders are here to help?
 At First Exchange Bank, we keep the process as simple as possible and provide personalized service from beginning to end.
 Our mortgage loan officers live and work in the same communities as you do, and we use our local expertise to help you find the best home loan to meet your needs.
 We make quick and local decisions and keep our loans in house, and we can offer up to 89.99% financing without requiring PMI plus we have lower closing costs than most banks!

 Contact us, reach out to one of our knowledgeable mortgage loan officers, or apply online today!
 You can also visit us at any of our convenient locations in Morgantown, Mannington, White Hall, Hundred, Fairmont, or Fairview.